Kinder Morgan Partners profit rises, terminals help

-(Reuters) - Kinder Morgan Energy Partners LP KMP.N, the largest U.S. oil and natural gas pipeline company, on Wednesday said its third-quarter profit jumped from a year earlier, helped by higher profits for its product pipeline and terminals business.
+Oct 15 (Reuters) - Kinder Morgan Energy Partners LP, the largest U.S. oil and natural gas pipeline company, on Wednesday said its third-quarter profit jumped from a year earlier, helped by higher profits for its product pipeline and terminals business.

 Profit in the quarter at the Houston-based master limited partnership (MLP) totaled $976 million compared with $697 million in the same quarter a year ago.